 One of the most consequential unknowns is whether future presidents will believe they can lie with impunity, or if Donald Trump’s relentless mendacity will be an anomaly.

-Stanford University’s Big Local News and Pitch Interactive—with support from the Google News Initiative—created the COVID-19 Case Mapper to make it possible for local journalists and others to easily embed up-to-date coronavirus map visualizations on their websites.
-The map offers state and county views, with a simple interface for embedding on a site.
+COVID-19 Case Mapper makes it possible for local journalists and others to easily embed up-to-date coronavirus map visualizations on their websites.

 Journalists must understand provenance, motivation when reporting disinformation, Stanford researchers urge

 Two Stanford scholars discuss strategies for reporters and editors to write about disinformation, leaked material and propaganda in a responsible and timely way.

 Stanford researchers discuss journalism and democracy in lead up to Super Tuesday